mikehadlow/mikehadlow.github.io/content/posts/team-topologies.md

 > "The most important thing is not the shape of the organization itself but the decision rules and heuristics used to adapt and change the organization as new challenges arise; that is we need to design the design rules, not just the organization."

 In summary I'd very much recommend this book to anyone tasked with organizing a software development organization, and indeed anyone working in software development.
 It's especially useful in that it presents a framework that anyone can use to both think and communicate about teams.
 The strategies it presents for moving from more traditional organization structures to a stream aligned style would also be essential reading for anyone attempting this transformation.
-It's quite a short book, always a good think in my opinion, and an easy read.
+It's quite a short book, always a good thing in my opinion, and an easy read.
 Definitely worth your time!